Cosmological Time Crystals From Einstein-Cubic Gravities: Explicit examples

 {\bf II.
-Cosmological time crystals}: If the potential $V$ has a zero at finite $a=A>a_0$; furthermore, $\widetilde V(a)>0$ for $a\in (a_0, A)$, then $a(t)$ shrinks smoothly from $a=A$, until at $a=a_0$ where it bounces, creating a cyclic universe.
+Cosmological time crystals}: If the potential $V$ has a zero at finite $a=A>a_0$; furthermore, $\widetilde V(a)<0$ for $a\in (a_0, A)$, then $a(t)$ shrinks smoothly from $a=A$, until at $a=a_0$ where it bounces, creating a cyclic universe.
 As a concrete example, we consider $V=2\Lambda_0 a^3 + 6\alpha^2 a$, where the second term can be generated by a sigma model \cite{Geng:2014vza}.
 For negative cosmological constant $\Lambda_0=-3/\ell^2$, the potential vanishes at $A=\alpha \ell$.
 In fact, for $\lambda=0$, an exact solution can be found, namely $ a=A \sin(t/\ell)$.
 The solution appears to be cyclic, but the corresponding universe is not owing to the curvature singularity at $a=0$.
 When $\lambda$ is included, the $\dot a^6$ term has no effect at $a=A$, where $\dot a=0$.
 However, there is a turning point $a_0$: \be 0<a_0= \fft{\sqrt3\,\alpha\ell \lambda^{1/4}}{\sqrt{2\ell^2 + 3 \sqrt{\lambda}}}<A\,, \ee where the universe bounces.
 The solution is depicted in Fig.~\ref{cyclic}.
+It should be pointed out that for this particular model, the time crystal mechanism is only possible for the negative cosmological constant, since $\alpha^2$ must be positive for the sigma model with the standard kinetic term \cite{Geng:2014vza}.
+Cosmological time crystals involving a positive cosmological constant will be presented next.